janmartenjongerius/janmartenjongerius.github.io/random/boundaries.md

 > Well, I do not have a Facebook account.

-I have my own reasons for not having a Facebook account that is my own choice.
+I have my own reasons for not having a Facebook account.
+That is my own choice.
 Nowhere in the contract it said I had to have a Facebook account.

 The following, astonishing, reply came back: